simonesilvestroni/m2m-website/_posts/2021-02-12-shelter-from-a-storm-bass-co-production-antiquity.md

   - 'music release'
   - 'usa'
   - 'work'
-description: "The new single by Antiquity, ‘Shelter From A Storm’ is my new bass recording and co-production, together with Gerald Duchene."
+description: "‘Shelter From A Storm’ is my new bass recording and co-production, together with Gerald Duchene."
 featimage: true
 thumbOnly: true
 permalink: /work/music-production/shelter-from-a-storm-bass-co-production-antiquity/